 While the school is primarily aimed at instructing master and graduate students and young postdoctoral researchers, more senior scientists who want to acquaint themselves with the subject of the school are also welcome.

-- Jennifer Cano (Stony Brook and Flatiron Institute – USA)
+- Jeniffer Cano (Stony Brook University and Flatiron – USA)

-- Alexander Altland (University of Cologne – Germany)
+- Hanna Price (University of Birmingham – UK)

-- Joel Moore (University of California Berkeley – USA)
+- Barry Bradlyn (University of Illinios – USA)

 This School is organized within the summer program of the University of Basque Country “Cursos de verano”.
 The event is sponsored by the Donostia International Physics Center (DIPC).
 The conference venue is in Palacio de Miramar, in Donostia-San Sebastián.

 If you have any question contact us at tms(at)dipc.org